wp-plugins/thesography/readme.txt

 2. Each post can have its own EXIF items displayed.

 == Changelog ==

+= 1.0.1 =
+* Fixed errors regarding foreach and string arguments when no image is attached.
+* EXIF added automatically to syndication feeds when Thesis automatic insertion is used.

 = 1.0 =
 * Displays message to visit options page if trying to write a post before options have been saved, to avoid PHP errors.